Stan-breaks/ytsurf/README.md

   ytsurf [OPTIONS] [QUERY]

 OPTIONS:
-  -h, --help        Show help message
-  -V, --version     Show version info
+  --audio         Play/download audio-only version --download      Download instead of playing
+  --format        Interactively choose format/resolution --rofi          Use rofi instead of fzf for menus --syncplay      Watch youtube with friend from the terminal --subscribe, -S Add a channel to the subs.txt --feed,-F       View videos from your feed
-  --rofi            Use rofi for menus instead of fzf --sentaku         Use sentaku instead of fzf/rofi (for systems without Go) --audio           Play/download audio-only version --download, -d    Download instead of playing --syncplay        Use syncplay instead of mpv --format, -f      Interactively choose format/resolution --history         Show and replay from viewing history --limit, -l <N>   Limit number of search results (default: from config) --edit, -e        Edit the configuration file --copy-url      Copy or display the video link --update, -u      Update the script to the latest version
+  --sentaku       Use sentaku instead of fzf or rofi(for system that can't compile go) --history       Show and replay from viewing history --limit <N>     Limit number of search results (default: in the config) --edit, -e      edit the configuration file
+  --help, -h      Show this help message
+  --version       Show version info
+  --copy-url      Copy or display the video link

 EXAMPLES:
   ytsurf lo-fi study mix